 The versatile Mountain Hardwear Rotor Gore-Tex Infinium Glove is suitable for hiking, fishing, and other outdoor activities.
 Customers loved that they’re incredibly lightweight and thin.
 Even so, the Primaloft insulation will keep your fingers warm.

 Best For Cross Country Skiing

-Skiers looking for a light glove that provides full mobility will love the Norrona Gore-Tex Thermo100 Short Gloves.
-They’re lightly insulated, pre-bent at the fingers, stretch, and transport moisture.
-Customers love the goat leather palms, which is nimble and comfortable.
+Skiers looking for a light glove that provides full mobility will love the Norrona Gore-Tex Gore-Tex Infinium Short Gloves.
+Perfect for wet weather, they’re pre-bent at the fingers, stretchy, and transport moisture.
+Customers love the goat leather palms, which is warm, nimble, and comfortable.